jonstewart/Sifter/README.md

 ![Cell Hover Screenshot](./doc/cellhover.png)

 Single-click on the colored cells to display a pop-up window containing the above listed mouse-over meta-data, as well as the following additional meta-data and functions:
+NOTE: The cell information pop-up window can be hidden by re-clicking on the cell.
+Many pop-ups can be open at a time.

 * Cluster strength, which indicates the amount of dispersion in the cell.
-A lower values is preferred analytically, because it indicates a 'tight' cell with more closely related 'docs' in the cell.
+A lower value is preferred analytically, because it indicates a 'tight' cell with more closely related 'docs' in the cell.
 * Neighbor relationships.
 The graphical display at the bottom of the pop-up, referred to as the exploded grid view, shows the biggest term difference between the selected cell and its neighbors.
 In the example below, we can infer that the cell has more occurrences of the word "adobe" than its neighbors to its right and bottom, and fewer occurrences of "pyy" and "acrobat" than its neighboring cells 1025 & 1026 and 1065.
 Please note, this is an advanced navigation feature that may not be entirely understood or used by beginning Sifter users.
 * 'Add to query' button, which adds that cell to the search query box, but does not execute the query, allowing the user to add additional search terms via Boolean logic.
 * 'List cluster docs' button, which adds that cell to the search query box and executes the query, causing Sifter to display that cell's 'docs' and hits (depending on the table view tab) in table.
 * 'Gray cell' button, which changes the color of the cell in the map to grey.
 The user is advised to use this function if a cell has been analyzed and further analysis is not needed.
 This may occur if the cell has been deemed not relevant, or if the user has already reviewed the cell and bookmarked relevant hits.
-NOTE: The cell information pop-up window can be hidden by re-clicking on the cell.
-Many pop-ups can be open at a time.

 ![Cell Info Screenshot](./doc/popover.png)

-### Search Queries
+### Search Queries and Ranking

 Search queries may be entered in the text box below the cluster map.
 The 'Files' view is a "Google-style" index search, where the results are returned as individual documents and sorted by a relevancy score.
 Higher scores mean higher rank and theoretically more relevant to investigative objectives.
-In the 'Files' table view, the ranking is [relevancy score](https://en.wikipedia.org/wiki/Tf-idf).
-In the 'Search Hits' table view, the ranking is hit-level and based on the digital forensic text string search hit ranking algorithm developed by researchers at The University of Texas at San Antonio.
+In the 'Files' table view, the ranking is a document level relevancy score using [TF-IDF](https://en.wikipedia.org/wiki/Tf-idf).
+In the 'Search Hits' table view, the ranking is hit-level and based on the patent-pending digital forensic text string search hit ranking algorithm developed by researchers at The University of Texas at San Antonio.

 The responsive documents are shown in a table below the search box, with columns for different meta-data fields.
 Size is physical size, not bytes allocated.
+Dates listed for unallocated hits are invalid (and may show "Dec 31 1969 1800 CST")

 As the user finds relevant documents or hits, the user is advised to note commonly recurring cell numbers and regions.
 This way, the user can elect to run a cell-based query or refinement.
 The cell distance value indicates how close to the centroid the responsive 'document' or search hit is.
 The centroid is the latent, central 'thematic concept' of the cell.
 The geometry of 'documents' within a cell is a sub-cell regional concept, proximally locating documents with more similar content.
 It's possible that an edge or sub-region of the cell is more relevant to the investigator than the centroid.
 In that case, the user may wish to navigate in the cell specifically in that sub-region, based on the cell-distance measure.